|

 decrease in quality of life and increase in depressive symptoms" -

-It seems to give the sleep quality I had when I was a kid plus your more
+seems to give the sleep quality I had when I was a kid plus your more alert

-alert the next day.
+the next day.
 It also give a heck of a buzz the next day.
+However if I

-However if I take more than half a tablet per day it actually makes me feel
+take more than half a tablet per day it actually makes me feel worse.

 -

-of youth from the tap?
-Environmental lithium uptake promotes longevity,
+Fountain of youth from the tap?
+Environmental lithium uptake promotes

-regions.
-"We found that the mortality rate was considerably lower in those
+respective regions.
+"We found that the mortality rate was considerably

-lithium at this dosage," ... we know already that a higher uptake of lithium
+dosage," ... we know already that a higher uptake of lithium through

 well-being and with decreased suicide rates" - See